 If you’ve never used WordPress before, you can get DreamHost to install WordPress on your new website for you.
 Very easy!

-I see many first-time bloggers make a crucial mistake.
+Too many first-time bloggers make this crucial mistake.
 They choose free hosting with WordPress, Weebly, Wix or any of the other platforms that offer free hosting.

 If you have a domain with free hosting, for example yourname.wordpress.com, or yourname.weebly.com, or yourname.wix.com, you don’t actually own your website.
 It also lacks professionalism and credibility to have a domain that isn’t yours.

-So I always recommend to register your very own domain and choose a shared hosting package.
+So it’s always recommended to register your very own domain and choose a shared hosting package.

 WordPress powers almost a third of all Internet websites.